arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 ## GPIO

-The UNO Breakout Carrier exposes GPIO lines from both the MPU and the MCU through the J14, J15, JMEDIA, and JMISC headers.
+The UNO Breakout Carrier exposes GPIO lines from both the MPU and the MCU through the J14 and J15 headers.
 The MCU GPIO signals operate at a 3.3 V logic level and are controlled by the STM32U585 microcontroller.
 The MPU GPIO signals (`SOC_GPIO`) operate at 1.8 V and are controlled by the Qualcomm® QRB2210 microprocessor.

 ### MCU GPIO

-MCU GPIO signals are accessible through the J15 header and the JMISC high-speed connector.
+MCU GPIO signals are accessible through the J15 header.
 These pins can be configured and controlled from Arduino sketches running in the Arduino App Lab using the standard Arduino programming language, just as the UNO Q's standard digital pins.

 To use an MCU GPIO exposed on the J15 header or JMISC connector: